Ken Barrington: West Indies 1980–81

 In Guyana the Bourda cricket ground was flooded for days and an injury to Willis meant he had to be sent home and replaced by Robin Jackman of Surrey.
 Jackman had played for Rhodesia in the Currie Cup and after a week of increasing crisis, Guyanese President Forbes Burnham decided that Jackman had to be deported under the Gleneagles Agreement.
-Barrington was incredulous, and in another malapropism said, "The people wouldn't let old Forbes Burnham deprive them of their cricket: 10,000 to watch a practice match today; it could be a real evolution if he tried it".
+Barrington was incredulous, and in another malapropism said: "The people wouldn't let old Forbes Burnham deprive them of their cricket: 10,000 to watch a practice match today; it could be a real evolution if he tried it".
 The TCCB refused to have its team chosen by another country (ironically, it was the South African refusal to accept Basil d'Oliveira that had led to their cricketing isolation) and the Second Test was cancelled.

 With all flights out of Guyana fully booked and Barrington now concerned for the team's safety, they even considered using a Royal Navy destroyer to rescue them.
 Fortunately, seats were made available and they flew to Barbados with great relief.
 There they had to wait to see if the tour would continue, but the Government of Barbados saw that Gleneagles applied to South African teams rather than individual players and allowed the Third Test to proceed.
 Ann came to join the team and Jackman was chosen for his Test debut.
 With the West Indies sent in to bat, Jackman took 3/65 and they were only saved by a century from Lloyd as they struggled to 265.
-England in turn were out for 122, with Barrington chain smoking on the balcony as the wickets fell, consoling each batsman as he returned to the dressing room.
+England in turn were out for 122; Barrington chain-smoked on the balcony as the wickets fell, and consoled each batsman as he returned to the dressing room.
 When the day was finished, he had dinner with Ann and some friends, but when they went to bed he had a heart attack at 10:30 pm on 14 March 1981.